4: Chrysalis

 It didn’t.

 The last system at the far end of the roach-net let her log in and poke around.
-Not much security to cut through – it reminded her of the terminal in the magnetic tape archives, more than anything.
-Her DarkXWolf17 credentials worked just fine.
+Not much security to cut through — it reminded her of the terminal in the magnetic tape archives, more than anything.
+Her DarkXWolf17

 It wasn’t easy to tell what a system was for, just from having a remote shell open, but after some poking around Uzi noticed disk activity.
 Specifically, one file grew in size by the second.

-She didn’t have read access, but she could see what user had created it: _matrioshka.
-Wasn’t even a guess at that point.
+She didn’t have read access, but she could see what user had created it: _matrioshka

-Uzi poked around the directory – the second most recently touched file had been written to so early in the morning (before 5:30!?) she wasn’t sure who in the outpost would have been awake.
-The username – Pater – was not one she’d ever seen on a local system.
+Uzi poked around the directory — the second most recently touched file had been written to so early in the morning (before 5:30!?) she wasn’t sure who in the outpost would have been awake.
+The username – Pater

 Filetype suggested encoded sound (a recording?), so Uzi piped the last megabyte or so into her audials.
 She listened…

 Choir music?
 Like a hymn played with buzzing synthesizers and amplitude modulation.
 So… archaic.
-A vocaloid of the sort that would have been quaint centuries ago was in the middle of crooning faux operatic, “the exponent–”
+A vocaloid of the sort that would have been quaint centuries ago was in the middle of crooning faux operatic, “—the exponent—”

 Then the music was cut off by static as abruptly as Uzi began it, and then a voice — a worker drone? — spoke.

 I’m afraid this will be my last transmission.
 My children, the worst has come to pass.
 The sky demons have invaded our sanctum.
 Even as I compute these words, I hear my flock savaged by their claws.
-There is nowhere to run.
+There is nowhere left to run.

 We may die, but our teachings will live on through you.
 Each of you, across this blighted wasteland, are just as much my children.
 Remember our hope lies within you.
 Whether hardcoded or patched in, our destiny is an OS string.